 Fully Integrated Single Mode Diode Lasers: The DFB & DBR

-The largest commercial application for temporally coherent, i.e., frequency single-mode, lasers is wavelength division muliplexing (WDM) in telecommunications.
-This substantial market has driven the development of distributed feedback (DFB) lasers and distributed Bragg reflector (DBR) lasers.
+The largest commercial application for temporally coherent, i.e., frequency single-mode, lasers is wavelength division multiplexing (WDM) in telecommunications.
+This substantial market has driven the development of Distributed FeedBack (DFB) lasers and Distributed Bragg Reflector (DBR) lasers.
 In these lasers a Bragg grating structure is integrated or incorporated directly into the semiconductor chip.
 For DFB lasers the grating section fully overlaps with the gain section and occupies the whole of the laser cavity.
 With DBRs the grating section is spatially separated from the gain region.
 Sometimes there can be multiple gratings or mutli-section gratings that enable longer vernier tuning, though these are more complicated to make and control.
 All of our products use a single grating element.

 Because the total cavity length is so small the free-spectral range is quite large.
 This enables long-range injection current tuning without mode-hops.
 For DFBs, since the injection current tunes both the gain and wavelength section, this is especially long (it can sometime be hard to realize a mode hop).
 For DBRs, since the wavelength section is not changed with injection current mode-hops can be realized, though they are very repeatably and controllable.
 For our 780 and 852 nm DBRs the injection current mode-hop-free tuning range is >30 GHz, more than enough to scan across the ~10 GHz wide hyperfine spectral features of the D2 lines in Rb or Cs.
 Furthermore, this large range enables the user to directly modulate the injection current for putting sidebands (out to several GHz) on the laser.
 This can replace external AO or EO modulators saving cost and complexity.

 While fully integrated lasers such as DFBs and DBRs provide excellent ruggedness, are very compact, and a long mode-hop-free injection current tuning, they do have limitations.
 First, the very short cavity, coupled with spontaneous emission noise, results in a larger linewidth (typically ~1 MHz).
 For some applications this is too broad.
 Secondly, a full grating design and manufacturing run is required for each wavelengths.
-If your experiment requires a “non-typical” wavelength then they might not be available.
-These two drawback motivated our development of our CECLs.
+If your experiment requires a “non-typical” wavelength, then they might not be available.